CanDIG/GraphQL-interface/docs/GraphQLTechnicalDebt.md

 # Technical Debt

-While the GraphQL interface is quite stable and serviceable in its current format, there are still several imrpovements that could be made to improve its use.
+While the GraphQL interface is quite stable and serviceable in its current format, there are still several improvements that could be made to improve its use.

 ## Async GraphQL Interface

-Currently, part of the reason the GraphQL interface is so slow is because it needs to call the Katsu and CanDIG variants service APIs.
+Currently, part of the reason the GraphQL interface is so slow is that it needs to call the Katsu and CanDIG variants service APIs.
 While we can't do anything to speed up these microservices, we can try to improve the speed of the GraphQL interface by implementing Async requests.

 This may involve writing the requests using an async HTTP library, like aiohttp to perform the needed requests.
 It may also be beneficial to split the large katsu calls into smaller calls so that the async implementation may be more efficient.